-- Optical zoom lens allows us to acquire high resolution close up images (not just a blown up digital image )
+- An optical zoom lens allows us to acquire high resolution close up images (not just a blown-up digital image )

-- We find more problems than typical hand held IR surveys because we have over 10,000 hours of aerial power line inspection experience, certified thermographers and right equipment for the job.
+- We find more problems than typical handheld IR surveys because we have over 10,000 hours of aerial power line inspection experience, certified thermographers, and the right equipment for the job.

 Above – a bolted clamp connection at the jumper.

-Analysis revealed a temperature rise of 52°C above conductor
+Analysis revealed a temperature rise of 52°C above the conductor

-Our infrared (thermal) reports are concise and to the point, making anomaly location easy to determine and facilitate repairs.
+Our infrared (thermal) reports are concise and to the point, making anomaly locations easy to determine and facilitate repairs.
 Your report will include:

 - Report form for every anomaly detected during the inspection

 - Infrared DVD video of the entire inspection